n7tae/urfd/README.md

 ## To-dos

-I will eventually support a remote transcoder option, so that you can, for example, run urfd in a data center, and then run the transcoder somewhere you have physical access to it so you can plug in your AMBE vocoders.
+I will eventually support a remote transcoder option, so that you can, for example, run *urfd* in a data center, and then run the transcoder somewhere you have physical access so you can plug in your AMBE vocoders.
 I don't recommend this as it will add unnessary and variable latency to your reflector.

-The M17 team will be working on big changes for the dashboard!
+A new dashboard is on the to-do list!

 ## Copyright